Creating and using HVM (fully virtualized) domains

 HVM domains (Hardware VM), in contrast to PV domains (Paravirtualized domains), allow one to create domains based on any OS for which one has an installation ISO.
 For example, this allows one to have Windows-based VMs in Qubes.

 Interested readers might want to check this article to learn why it took so long for Qubes OS to support HVM domains (Qubes 1 only supported Linux based PV domains).
-As of Qubes 4, every VM is HVM by default (see here).
+As of Qubes 4, every VM is PVH by default, except those with attached PCI devices which are HVM.
+See here for a discussion of the switch to HVM from R3.2’s PV, and here for changing the default to PVH.

 Creating an HVM domain